rfshelley/Documentation/tools-and-ide/github-integration.rst

 The repository is organized by type (SmartApps or Device Handlers) and namespace.

-Each SmartApp and Device Handler should be in its own directory, named the same as the SmartApp or device handler, and appended with ``".src"``.
+Each SmartApp and Device Handler should be in its own directory, named the same as the SmartApp or Device Handler, and appended with ``".src"``.

 For SmartApps: